kata-containers/kata-containers/metrics/network/README.md

 - `network-metrics-memory-pss.sh` measures the Proportional Set Size (PSS) of the hypervisor footprint on the host using smem while running a transfer of one GB with nuttcp.

+- `network-metrics-nginx-ab-benchmark.sh` uses an nginx container and runs the apache benchmarking tool on the host to calculate the requests per second.

 ## Running the tests

 Individual tests can be run by hand, for example: